The Alamo (2004 film): Casting

+Filming

-Filming on the Alamo set
+The Alamo set

 Most of the film was shot between January and June 2003, primarily using sets built at a ranch near Austin; at 51 acres, it was the largest set ever built in North America (at the time).
 A number of buildings, including the mission, were constructed for the film, at a cost of about $10 million.
 They depicted a Spanish colonial village.
 The sets were subsequently abandoned but were visited occasionally, at the Milton Reimers Ranch Park, although they were deteriorating; they were not intended to endure for a long period of time.
 Nine of the 12 major structures were damaged in a fire in September 2011.
 The park's web site in 2020 makes no mention of the movie or the sets.

 Hancock's version was purported to be the most accurate of all the Alamo films, but various liberties were taken, such as building the Alamo chapel facade forward 40 feet more than the extant (and presumably historically-correct) structure.
 According to one of the DVD version's special features, Hancock did that to show the Alamo chapel and the interior of the fort in one shot.